Neil Lomax

 Neil Vincent Lomax (born February 17, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL), playing his entire career for the St. Louis / Phoenix Cardinals.
-He played college football at Portland State University, where he set numerous NCAA passing records running head coach Mouse Davis's run and shoot offense.
+He played college football for the Portland State Vikings, setting numerous National Collegiate Athletic Association (NCAA) passing records running head coach Mouse Davis's run and shoot offense.
 Lomax was inducted into the College Football Hall of Fame in 1996.